-Mr Ian Willison CBE, FCLIP, FLA has been a Fellow of the Institute of English Studies (University of London) since its inception in 1999.
-He was born in 1926 and studied at Peterhouse, Cambridge, where he took his BA in 1948 and MA in 1953, when he also was awarded a Postgraduate Diploma of the University of London in Librarianship and Archive Administration, having studied at University College, London.
+Mr Ian Willison CBE, FCLIP, FLA (1926-2025) studied at Peterhouse, Cambridge, where he took his BA in 1948 and MA in 1953.
+He was later awarded a Postgraduate Diploma of the University of London in Librarianship and Archive Administration, having studied at University College, London.
 He joined the British Museum as Assistant Keeper in Printed Books and held that post 1955-1974, becoming Deputy Keeper and Head of Rare British Books, then Head of English Language (British) at the British Library, 1974–87.
-He has been Visiting Professor of Historical Bibliography, Grad.
-Library School, University of Chicago, 1959; Cline Visiting Professor, University of Texas at Austin, 1989.
+He was Visiting Professor of Historical Bibliography, Graduate Library School, University of Chicago, 1959; and Cline Visiting Professor, University of Texas at Austin, 1989.
 He was Secretary, then Chairman of Rare and Precious Books and Documents Section, International Federation of Library Assocations, 1978–86; Chairman, UK Book Trade History Group, 1985–98; Member, Colloque d’Histoire Mondiale du Livre et de l’Edition, 2001–05.
-He is a General Editor of the Cambridge History of the Book in Britain, 1999–.
-His CBE is awarded in recognition of his services to the History of the Book.
+He was a General Editor of the Cambridge History of the Book in Britain (1999–2019).
+His CBE was awarded in recognition of his services to the History of the Book.

 ‘Throughout his career, Ian has followed in one tradition of librarianship, the scholarly inheritance and challenge epitomized by a national library which looked for its inspiration to Sir Anthony Panizzi in the nineteenth century and A. W. Pollard in the early twentieth. […] If some of his professional beliefs, in the connection between the history of libraries and the history of scholarship, and in the centrality of the history of the book to the history of much of civilized endeavour, have a wider resonance, it is a firmly moral one, always answerable to futures generations.’